-Pu Purpose: To occupy the coastal marine area with a boat ramp and jetty Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To occupy the coastal marine area with a boat ramp and jetty Condition requirement Means of monitoring during p review Means of monitoring during period under review Compliance achieved?
 1. Boat ramp and jetty to be maintained in a safe and sound condition Inspections Yes 2.
 Structure to be removed if no longer required N/A 3.
-Optional review of consent Next scheduled June 2022, if required N/A Overall assessment of environmental performance in respect of this consentHighOverall assessment administrative performance in respect of this consentHigh
+Optional review of consent Next scheduled June 2022, if required N/A erall assessment of environmental perall assessment administrative perfe High High